 |On completion of this unit, students should be able to:|

 |1||explain psychological assessment and psychometric concepts from a critical perspective|

 |3||examine key concepts relating to clinical cut-off scores and cross-cultural assessment|

 |4||critically reflect on self-administration of a psychometric test|

 On completion of this unit, students should be able to:

-- understand methods for test construction and scoring
+- describe methods for test development and scoring

 Teaching and assessment

 For information regarding Student Contribution Amounts please visit the Student Contribution Amounts.

 Please check the international course and fee list to determine the relevant fees.